-SECTION 13 [from § 3-109].
+SECTION 13.
 QUORUM.

-- (a) Unless the bylaws otherwise provide, a quorum is present throughout any meeting of the unit owners if persons entitled to cast [20] percent of the votes in the association are: - (1) present in person; - 12 (2) present by proxy at the beginning of the meeting; - 13 (3) have cast absentee ballots solicited in accordance with the association's 14 procedures which have been delivered to the secretary in a timely manner; or - 15 (4) by any combination of (1), (2) or (3). - (b) Unless the bylaws specify a larger number, a quorum of the executive board is present for purposes of determining the validity of any action throughout any meeting of the executive board only if individuals entitled to cast a majority of the votes on that board are present at the time a vote regarding that action is taken.
+- (a) Unless the bylaws otherwise provide, a quorum is present throughout any meeting of the unit owners if persons entitled to cast [20] percent of the votes in the association: - (1) are present in person; - (2) are present by proxy at the beginning of the meeting; - (3) have cast absentee ballots solicited in accordance with the association's procedures which have been delivered to the secretary in a timely manner; or - (4) are present by any combination of (1), (2) or (3). - (b) Unless the bylaws specify a larger number, a quorum of the executive board is present for purposes of determining the validity of any action throughout any meeting of the executive board only if individuals entitled to cast a majority of the votes on that board are present at the time a vote regarding that action is taken.
 If a quorum is present when a vote is taken, the affirmative vote of a majority of the board members present is the act of the executive board unless a greater vote is required by the declaration or bylaws. - (c) Except as otherwise provided in the bylaws, meetings of the association must be conducted in accordance with the most recent edition of Roberts' Rules of Order Newly Revised.

-SECTION 14 [from § 3-110].
+SECTION 14.
 VOTING; PROXIES; BALLOT.